Our Services

 From ketamine and TMS to metabolic strategies and precision medicine, treatment-resistant bipolar disorder no longer means treatment-impossible.

 Start by understanding your symptoms clearly.
-If you're unsure whether what you're experiencing fits bipolar disorder, you can take a free AI-powered Bipolar Disorder symptom assessment that helps identify key patterns worth discussing with your healthcare provider.
+If you're unsure whether what you're experiencing fits the condition, use Ubie's free AI-powered Bipolar Disorder symptom checker to track your patterns and generate a detailed report you can bring to your healthcare provider for a more productive conversation.

 Then take the next step: schedule a medical review.
 Treatment-resistant symptoms deserve attention—not resignation.